 Diagnosis of disk derangement with reduction requires observation of the jaw when the mouth is opened.
 When the jaw is opened > 10 mm (measured between the incisal edges of the upper and lower incisors), a click or pop is heard, or a catch is felt, as the disk pops backward over the head of the condyle.
 The condyle remains on the disk during further opening.
 Usually, another, more subtle (reciprocal) click is heard during closing when the condyle slips over the posterior rim of the disk and the disk slips forward.

-Capsulitis is often diagnosed based on a history of injury or infection along with exquisite tenderness over the joint and by exclusion when pain remains after treatment for myofascial pain syndrome, disk derangement, arthritis, and structural asymmetries.
+Capsulitis is often diagnosed based on a history of injury or infection along with exquisite tenderness over the joint and by exclusion when pain remains after treatment for temporomandibular myofascial pain syndrome, disk derangement, arthritis, and structural asymmetries.
 However, capsulitis may be present with any of these conditions.

 Disk derangement with reduction does not require treatment if the patient can open reasonably wide (about 40 mm or the width of the index, middle, and ring fingers) without discomfort.
 If pain occurs, mild analgesics, such as nonsteroidal anti-inflammatory drugs (NSAIDs; ibuprofen 400 mg orally every 6 hours), can be used.
 Some patients benefit from doing passive jaw-motion exercises using commercially available mechanical devices.

 If onset is < 6 months, an anterior repositioning appliance may be used to move the mandible forward, repositioning the condyle on the disk.
 This oral appliance is horseshoe-shaped, hard, transparent acrylic (plastic) made to fit snugly over the teeth of one arch.
 Its occlusal surface is designed to hold the mandible forward when the jaw closes on the appliance.
-In this position, the disk is always on the head of the condyle (ie, the normal condyle-disk relationship is reestablished).
+In this position, the disk is always on the condyle (ie, the normal condyle-disk relationship is reestablished).
 The oral appliance is gradually adjusted to allow the mandible to move posteriorly.
 If the disk stays with the condyle, the disk is said to be captured.
 However, the longer the disk is displaced, the more deformed it becomes and the less likely its repositioning will succeed.
 Surgical plication of the disk may be done, with variable success.

 Capsulitis is initially treated with NSAIDs or oral corticosteroids, jaw rest, and muscle relaxation.
 Sometimes an oral appliance worn during sleep or while awake may be used briefly until the inflammation decreases.
 If these treatments are unsuccessful, corticosteroids may be injected into the joint, or arthroscopic joint lavage and debridement are used.